KnowNo/git-in-python/README.md

 It aims to rewrite Git in Python, perhaps with some C code for high performance.

-The file named 'git.py' is the entrance of the whole project.
+'git.py' is the entrance of the whole project.

+Please read 'CodingStyle.md', 'Schedule.md' before contributing and 'Requirements' before running.

 ##Why
 [The Official Git](https://github.com/git/git) written in C attracts hackers all over the world since created.